A Course in Advanced Grammar and Editing

 - the nine parts of speech, including an exercise in colour coding them

-- subject, verb/s and predicate
+- the subject, verb/s and predicate of a clause

 - construction of English: phrases, clauses, sentences and paragraphs

-- simple, compound and complex sentences
+- simple, compound, complex and compound–complex sentences

 - a pre-homework exercise in writing a 100-word piece, and an in-class exercise in editing and cutting a partner’s piece